 Community / Infrastructure Resilience

-As these weather-related disasters become more frequent and severe, local governments are on the front line of preparation and response.
+As weather-related disasters become more frequent and severe, local governments are on the front line of preparation and response.
 Addressing these challenges requires a carefully crafted community preparedness plan designed to minimize economic and social disruption and provide an effective plan for recovery.

 The Time for Planning is Now